 Please remember that all public and ritual areas in the camp are drug free zones.
 Anyone caught violating the drug free zone policy will be asked to leave the event without refund.

 Full refunds will be given for registrations until 14 days before the event.
 A $25.00 cost will be applied for any cancellation between 7 days before and the start of the event, and there are no refunds after the actual start day of the event.

 Every year of our campout can be different.
 Some years are hot.
 Some are not.
 Some are sunny, while other can be quite rainy.
-Like Dionysus’ dualistic and unpredictable nature, so can the weather be.
+Nature can be unpredictable and so can the weather be.
 Please try and be prepared for anything.
-(One year, the very talented magicians of our encampment held the storm back all day but when the invocation to Dionysus was exclaimed, the Heavens truly broke in a torrential fury… when the God who Comes rains, he pours.)
+(One year, the very talented magicians of our encampment held the storm back all day but when an invocation to Dionysus was exclaimed, the Heavens truly broke in a torrential fury… when the God who Comes rains, he pours.)
 Be sure to pack extra clothes and bedding items.

 Pack Bug Spray.
 We are in the woods and by a lake in the summer, it's safe to assume there will be bugs.
 If you are looking for an effective substitute for traditional bug sprays, Avon’s Skin So Soft body lotion is known to work just as well, all the while refreshing the skin and have you smelling nice.